vizabi/core/docs/index.md

 ```

 # Configure with data visualization concepts
-To configure properties, write to the corresponding .config property.
+To configure properties, write to the corresponding `.config` property.
 E.g. to configure `data.concept` do `data.config.concept = "population"`.

 ## Marker
 A marker is a geometrical shape which represents one row in a [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf) table.
 For example a bubble in a bubble chart, a line in a line chart or a bar in a bar chart.
 They can represent the male population of a country in a certain year, a flower observation or a student in a course in an academic quarter.
 Whatever the row in the data describes.

-Configurable Properties:
+### Configurable Properties
+Write through `Marker.config`, read through `Marker`.
-- `Marker.data`: a `DataConfig` object
+- `Marker.data: DataConfig`: a `DataConfig` object
-- `Marker.encoding`: an object where each property contains an `Encoding` object
+- `Marker.encoding: object`: an object where each property contains an `Encoding` object
+- `Marker.requiredEncodings: Array<string>`: Array of encoding names which are required to have data.
+Markers with no data for a required encoding will be filtered out of the final result.
+- `Marker.transformations: Array<string>`: Array of strings referring to data transformation methods on Marker or Encodings which data will undergo to reach the final data table.

+### Read-only properties
+- `Marker.state`: Current loading state of the marker.
+Should be `fulfilled` before reading any other properties.
+- `Marker.dataMap`: A DataFrame of the final data table of the marker
+- `Marker.dataArray`: An array of objects of the final data table of the marker

 ## Encoding
 An encoding channel, or encoding for short, is a property of a marker which encodes *data* using a *scale*.
 Examples of properties are a bubble's color, size or x and y position on a grid.
 A different data value leads to (*encodes to*) a different color, size or x and y position of the bubble.

 Encodings can also encode less obvious properties, such as designate what frame of an animation or small multiples plot a marker is shown in or what order the resulting data rows will be in (used for e.g. the marker's z-position).

-Configurable Properties:
+### Configurable Properties
+Write through `Encoding.config`, read through `Encoding`.
 - `Encoding.data`: a `DataConfig` object
 - `Encoding.scale`: a `Scale` object

+### Read only properties:
+- `Encoding.state`: Current loading state of the encoding.
+Should be `fulfilled` before reading any other properties.

 ## DataConfig (.data)
 A DataConfig describes which data the encoding encodes.
 It points to a data `source` and describes what field (`concept`) and, if applicable, from what table (`space`) in the `source` the data comes and a `filter` defining a subset of rows.

-Configurable Properties:
+### Configurable Properties
+Write through `DataConfig.config`, read through `DataConfig`.
 - `DataConfig.source: DataSource|string`: DataSource to fetch data from.
   - If `encoding.data.source` is not set, it inherits `marker.data.source`.
 - `DataConfig.space: Array<string>`: Which table in source to fetch data from.